dgraph-io/dgraph/cmd/dgraphindex/README.md

 * Assume `dgraph` runs all the time.
 Run `dgraphindex` only on a **snapshot** of the posting store. `dgraph` will keep a mutation log for a few days or so.
 Sequential access is fast, so no worries about efficiency.
 Once `dgraphindex` is done, ask `dgraph` to load in the indices.
 The indices contain timestamps and `dgraph` will automatically catch up with the indexing, using the mutation logs.

-./dgraphindex -postings /home/jchiu/dgraph/p \
+dgraphindex -postings p -indices i \
--config /home/jchiu/dgraph/sample_index_config.json \
+-config /home/jchiu/dgraph/sample_index_config.json
--indices /home/jchiu/dgraph/i